88lex/sasync/README.md

 Run the script with this syntax "./sasync set.tv" to cycle rclone sync for each source-destination pair and each block of SAs in your set.* file.

-You can run rclone copy rather than sync by using the -c flag.  e.g. "./sasync -c set.tv".
-I also added 'sacopy' to the repo, which just runs this line.

 Each sync set can have an unlimited number of sync pairs.

-If you prefer to create smaller/separate sets then you can create individual set.* files for each subset. e.g. tv, movies, etc.
+If you prefer to create smaller/separate sets then you can create set.* files for each subset. e.g. set.tv, set.movies, set.books etc.

 If you have multiple sets then you can run them in sequence with "./sasync set.tv set.movies set.books" or in parallel with "./sasync set.tv & ./sasync set.movies &" .

-If you don't have many SAs but you want to run multiple source-destination pairs try setting --max-transfer to a lower number (100G, 200G ...)

 WARNING: At the moment there is an issue with rclone and server side copies/syncs when you hit the hard limit of 750G uploads per day.
 If there are files in the transfer 'buffer' and you hit the hard limit then rclone can hang indefinitely.
 There are a few ways to mitigate this problem.